Iftekhairul-Islam/CV/README.md

 - Founding Co-President of Public policy and political Economy Club, UTD, 2019
 - Vice-President, Bangladesh Student Association (BSO), 2011
 - Elected member of Mechanical Engineering Association (MEA)

+## Job Experience
+- Developed Power BI and Tableau dashboards for efficiently visualizing  cost and budget data for better allocation of fund
+- Used machine learning algorithms in Python for predicting demand for digital marketing using search query data
+- Applied advanced data analytics techniques using SAS and SQL for analyzing the growth of e-commerce in Bangladesh
+- Got involved in client-facing consulting engagements serving clients in Finance, IT, and RMG industry
+- Maintained dynamic liaison between the finance and software development department using MS Project and SharePoint
+- Guided the software development team in developing a complete ERP solution from the scratch